siddharthpritam/siddharthpritam.github.io/README.md

 ## Welcome

 I am assistant professor in the [Department of Computer Science](https://cse.snu.edu.in/) at [Shiv Nadar University](https://snu.edu.in/home).
+My research interests are design and analysis of efficient algorithms for problem in Geometry and Topology.

 ## Education
 - PhD : 2016-2020.
 Supervisor - [Jean-Daniel Boissonnat](https://www-sop.inria.fr/members/Jean-Daniel.Boissonnat/), team - [DataShape](https://www.inria.fr/en/datashape) at [Inria Shopia Antipolis, France.](https://www.inria.fr/en/inria-centre-universite-cote-azur).
 Links to my thesis [Collapses and Persistence](https://hal.inria.fr/tel-02962587v2/document#:~:text=The%20basic%20idea%20is%20to,PH%20as%20the%20initial%20one.) and youtube [link](https://www.youtube.com/watch?v=AqsYrT-qUC0) of the defense.